Kantele of the Runosong Culture and the Dialogue of Creativity

 In the video below, I present a 12-string hollow kantele – the so-called southern type as it is hollowed out from the top – made by Rauno Nieminen.
 This brass-string kantele was bought for the Perniö museum in 1906 from a famous runosinger Iivana Shemeikka (aka Jehkin Iivana) from Suistamo.

-In the following video, I try out the effect of different brass and bronze wires compared to steel strings and tuning height on the sound of the Antero Vornanen’s 5-string kantele.
+In the following video, I try out the effect of different brass and bronze wires compared to steel strings and tuning height on the sound of the Antero Vornanen‘s 5-string kantele from the 1930s.

 One of the special features of the topic is the study of resonance by spectral analysis.
 Both the old plucking technique and the tuning system of the instrument amplify the resonance, which in most kanteles is a very powerful and significant factor in the formation of musical tissue and the associated special sound field.
 A key question in improvisation is how this sound field and the resonance of free strings in turn affect the musician and the nature of the improvised music.

-Resonance is also associated with the way Karelian kantele players of the 19th and early 20th centuries tuned their instruments with the help of the first four partials of the harmonic series and often used modes as the basis for their music.
+Resonance is also associated with the way Karelian kantele players of the 19th and early 20th centuries tuned their instruments using the first four partials of the harmonic series and often used scales resembling modes as the basis for their music.
 In addition, neutral thirds have been recorded from several players.
 These details have a significant impact on the music.
 The equal temperament scale is currently the most common among small kantele players due to its ease of use, but by it we lose something essential to the essence of this old kantele music.

 Tune Research